JAMA Network Open November 02, 2018

 Cancer detection rate

-Key result: The addition of DBT to digital mammography significantly increased the cancer detection rate compared to digital mammography alone.
+Key result: DBT significantly increased the cancer detection rate compared to 2D mammography alone, while reducing false-positive recall rates.

 Tested